MSc Sports Technology

 The labour market and society need engineers who can measure, simulate and analyse human movements.
 Such knowledge gives the prerequisites for creating a sustainable society where everyone can live a healthy and valuable life regardless of age and with different physical and mental conditions.
 Engineers with these skills are needed in several social sectors in sports, health care, rehabilitation and in several different types of technology companies.

 The skillset of graduates from the programme is also attractive in many other contexts.
-Alternative career paths after graduation include work assignments in ergonomics, design of disability aid, public health, healthcare, computer games industry, VR/AR and vehicle safety.
+Alternative career paths after graduation include work in ergonomics, design of disability aid, public health, healthcare, computer games industry, VR/AR and vehicle safety.

 Graduates from KTH have the knowledge and tools for moving society in a more sustainable direction, as sustainable development is an integral part of all programmes.
 The three key sustainable development goals addressed by the master's programme in Sports Technology are: